 And what, you may ask, has any of this to do with Bishops Castle?
 Well, a session along these lines was started in the town for Christmas 2018.
 The venue was be the top room of The Three Tuns Inn at the top of the town in Salop Street.
 As there was no firm local tradition for this kind of thing, we had to start from scratch.

 Local folk singer John Kirkpatrick selected hymns, carols and anthems from the vast Village Carol repertoire, as well as including a good number of similar tunes with a Shropshire connection.
 John prepared recordings of the carols, with the piano accompaniment, and highlighted each harmony line in turn so that all the parts could be heard and participants could work out how they fitted together, and decide which one suited them best.
-Words of the carols were provided but there was no written music.
-Like those kids outside the pub door, singers picked it all up by ear, in this case by listening – repeatedly! – to the tracks, which were available on this website.

 Most of the material originates in the eighteenth and early nineteenth centuries, when belief in God was unquestioned.
 The Christmas story fills these carols with wonderfully archaic language, occasionally incomprehensible, but sometimes with stunningly beautiful turns of phrase.
 And the twists and turns of the determinedly antique music were guaranteed to sweep up even the most committed non-believer along the Road to Glory!!